PowerPoint VBA Password Remover

 Instant

 No brute force, no waiting.
-WPD project passwords are removed instantly regardless of password complexity.
-Get back to editing your PowerPoint macros in seconds.
+VBA project passwords are removed instantly regardless of password complexity.
+Get back to editing your PowerPoint VBA code in seconds.

 Preserve

-All PowerPoint and Quattro Pro object model references, type libraries and application connections remain intact.
-Your macros work exactly as before after unlocking.
+All PowerPoint object model references, type libraries and add-in connections remain intact.
+Your VBA code works exactly as before after unlocking.

 Standalone